department-of-veterans-affairs/va.gov-team/user-research/cms/facilities_healthservices_IA/research plan.md

 14. You travel 60 miles round trip to your nearest VA Medical Center, and you’re wondering if you can be reimbursed for this.
 Where would you find this information?
   - `Home > Our health services > Other services > Social programs and services > Parking, transportation, and travel reimbursement`
 15. You are a returning service member who wants to learn more about the programs and services VA offers to help you transition back into civilian life.
 Where would you go?
-  - `Home > Our health services > Other services > Social programs and services > Returning service members (transition and 16.
-You are scheduled to undergo surgery at a VA Medical Center, and you’d like to find out if lodging is available for your family.
-Where would you look?`
+  - `Home > Our health services > Other services > Social programs and services > Returning service members (transition and care management)`
+16. You are scheduled to undergo surgery at a VA Medical Center, and you’d like to find out if lodging is available for your family.
+Where would you look?
   - `Home > Our health services > Other services > Social programs and services > Veteran and visitor lodging`